Appointment API scope

 - Only slots that are available (all types).

 - SELECTED Only slots that are available, have been marked/flagged as externally bookable via GP Connect and match the Booking Organisation Type and/or ODS Code and ‘Embargo/Booking Window’ rules.

 The following search parameters will be initially included:

 - All available common (across all four systems) slot defining criteria such as Gender, Slot Type, Slot Length, complex date/time ranges.

-- SELECTED Date Range, Urgent Care (UC) Disposition Code & Service ID, and Requesting Organisation Type are accommodated to support potential available appointment slot filtering (consumers can then apply further filtering, sorting at client side).
-The last 3 are required to support the use of GP Connect APIs by UC Services.
+- SELECTED Date Range, Booking Organisation Type, Booking Organisation ODS Code, Urgent Care (UC) Disposition Code and Service ID, are accommodated to reflect more targeted Provider system slot availability and return.
+Consumers can then apply further filtering and/or sorting at the client side.
+The last 2 are required to support the use of GP Connect APIs by UC Services.

 Maximum time span of diaries returned

 When searching for diaries, the results will be: